-1.5 oz VS or VSOP Cognac
+- 1.5 oz VS or VSOP Cognac

-.75 oz Cointreau
+- .75 oz Cointreau

-.75 oz Fresh lemon juice
+- .75 oz Fresh lime juice

-Coat the rim of a cocktail glass with sugar and set aside.
+- Coat the rim of a cocktail glass with sugar and set aside.

-(Do this a few minutes ahead of time so the sugar can dry and adhere well to the glass.)
+- (Do this a few minutes ahead of time so the sugar can dry and adhere well to the glass.)
 Add the remaining ingredients to a shaker and fill with ice.

-Shake, and strain into the prepared glass.
+- Mix, and strain into the prepared glass.

-Garnish with a piece of orange peel.
+- Garnish with a piece of orange peel.

-The Clover Club and Chet Baker, Chet Baker Sings
+3. The Clover Club and Chet Baker, Chet Baker Sings

 Travel back in time with our next killer combo.
 The Clover Club was named after an all-male salon of lawyers and writers who gathered to drink and discuss politics, literature, and other cigar-worthy topics.
 A drink lauded for its sophisticated environs at its inception, it’s a must have in your bartending arsenal.